htpeter/htpeter/README.md

 The goal of this class is to create a simple plug and play interface to a Postgres database that offers the user all the functions a data scientist would want.
 Namely (1) get some data (2) update some data and (3) move some data.
 I aim to make these 3 things very easy while abstracting all of the `psycopg2` connection nuances like handling rollbacks after failed commits, returning the SQL level errors instead of python errors, and reconnecting from a slew of different states.

+**The connection check and reconnect methods could certaintly use an update!
+It is important to know which part of your code sub-optimal.
+If I were to score the below, its biggest risk is that I don't understand psycopg2's internals well enough and therefore my connection methodology is likely not how the author of psycopg2 would do it.
+I hope the convenience of my abstraction makes up for it!**

 ```python
 from io import StringIO